tomasdeml/lenticular.ts/README.md

     }
 };

+// Create a path for lens from passed expression const nameOfItemAtIndex = pathFromExpression((s: IState, i) => s.list.items[i].name);
+// Create a lens from the path with variable array indexes being replaced with values from the passed array const nameOfSecondItem = lensFromPath(nameOfItemAtIndex, [1]);
+// Return 'Second Item Name'
-const nameOfItemAtIndex = pathFromExpression((s: IState, i) => s.list.items[i].name); // Creates a path for lens from passed expression const nameOfSecondItem = lensFromPath(nameOfItemAtIndex, [1]); // Creates a lens from the path with variable array indexes being replaced with values from the passed array const name = nameOfSecondItem.get(state); // Returns 'Second Item Name' const newState = nameOfSecondItem.set(state, 'Updated Item Name'); // Returns a shallow copy of state with second item having updated name const newState2 = nameOfSecondItem.modify(state, name => name + ' modified'); // Invokes a callback by passing it ***the current value*** of the expression and using its return value for a set() call
+const name = nameOfSecondItem.get(state);
+// Return a shallow copy of state with second item having updated name const newState = nameOfSecondItem.set(state, 'Updated Item Name');
+// Invoke a callback by passing it ***the current value*** of the expression and using its return value for a set() call const newState2 = nameOfSecondItem.modify(state, name => name + ' modified');
 ```

 See [page.ts](examples/simpleApp/src/page.ts) in sample application for a complete example.